Get insider access

 8.5 PC Monitor

 The Hisense U7K is an excellent TV to use as a PC monitor.
 It gets very bright in SDR and has fantastic reflection handling, so it easily handles bright offices.
 It has extremely low input lag, so your mouse movements are quick and responsive.
-Its response time is good: there's some blur when things start moving quickly, like when playing action games, but it does a solid job overall.
-Unfortunately, the TV has an inadequate viewing angle, so the sides of the screen look washed out when sitting close to the TV.
+Its response time is also good; there's some blur when things start moving quickly, like when playing action games, but it does a solid job overall.
+Unfortunately, it has an inadequate viewing angle, so the sides of the screen look washed out when sitting close to the TV.

 Pros